 With the new Optimizely integration, you can set Survicate website surveys to appear on specific variants of your experiments.
 Each survey appears only on one variant of an experiment.
-As a result, you get clear results what people are saying about a certain variant and you know for sure which version produces which results.
+As a result, you get clear results of what people are saying about a certain variant and you know for sure which version produces which results.

 Answers collected with Survicate combined with qualitative data presented within the Optimizely dashboard will give you a holistic view of your experiments’ performance.
 The integration and surveys are easy to set up and you can use premade survey templates.
-Set-up guide is available here.

 How can you use Optimizely integration and what is there for you in using it?
 Read closely.

 4 benefits of using Optimizely integration